CreoDAMO/SpiralParserEngine/replit.md

 ## Overview

 SpiralScript IDE is a full-stack web application that provides an integrated development environment for the SpiralScript programming language.
-The application combines quantum computing simulation, blockchain-based trust currency (TU), and advanced parsing capabilities using ANTLR4.
+The application combines quantum computing processing, blockchain-based trust currency (TU), and advanced parsing capabilities using ANTLR4.
 It features a sophisticated IDE interface built with React and shadcn/ui components, backed by an Express.js server with PostgreSQL database storage.

 ## User Preferences